litong01/musicxml-player/README.md

 - Play xml files from dropdown box
 - Upload music xml file with match midi file or just xml file (midi gets generated automatically)
 - Use url which points to music xml on the web

+# Tips to create sheet music xml file using MuseScore
+- When create sheet music for percussion instruments such as drumset, you should do:
+    Percussion - Unpitched  -> Dum Kit (common)